 On September 20, 2013, Governor Brown signed into law Senate Bill 4 (Pavley, Ch 313, Stats of 2013).
-On November 15, 2013, the California Department of Conservation, Division of Oil, Gas and Geothermal Resources (Division) began the formal rulemaking process for Well Stimulation Treatment Regulations, which will go into effect no later than July 1, 2015.
+On November 15, 2013, the California Department of Conservation, Geologic Energy Management Division (CalGEM, formerly DOGGR) (Division) began the formal rulemaking process for Well Stimulation Treatment Regulations, which will go into effect no later than July 1, 2015.
 Effective January 1, 2014, an interim set of regulations requires oil and gas well operators to submit notification of well stimulation treatments and various types of data associated with well stimulation operations, including chemical disclosure of well stimulation fluids, to the Division.
 In addition, the Division is required to compile submitted information regarding these activities and make it available to the public in a format that is easily searchable.

 Interim Well Stimulation Notices